BennyKok/PxerStudio/README.md

 ### Current Features>

-Zoom and move but two fingers
+Zoom and move with two fingers

 Support layers